Disability Insurance Quotes

 "Most people rely on a group policy to cover them," says Brett Virgin, a partner with SoundRiver Advisors in Atlanta.
 "They're probably a little too trusting of that policy."

 Even if you have disability insurance at work, you might need additional coverage through an individual disability insurance policy.
 And you certainly should consider buying coverage if you have no disability benefits at all.
-(Here's more on choosing disability insurance at work.)
+(Here's more on buying individual disability insurance.)

 Disability insurance pays a portion of your income if you become disabled and can't work.
 Employer-sponsored group policies typically pay out 40 to 60 percent of your base salary.
 They vary in the extent of coverage they provide.
 Some, for instance, cover only total disability, not partial disability.